-Memorial fields talented team for homecoming game - Port Arthur News
+Memorial Titans field talented team for homecoming game - Port Arthur News

 Memorial (4-1, 2-0 in District 9-5A Division I) has outscored district opponents 67-0.
 This week, the Titans host Galveston Ball at Memorial Stadium with kickoff scheduled for 7 p.m.
 Friday.

-The Memorial defense has yet to allow a point in district competition, but Memorial Head Coach Brian Morgan said the team has not focused on keeping teams scoreless as much as they just want to win games.
+The Memorial defense has yet to allow a point in district competition, but Memorial Head Coach Brian Morgan said the team is not focused on keeping opponents scoreless as much as they just want to win games.

 “We haven’t talked about it, but nobody wants to be the one to screw up and be the one person to give up a point,” he said laughing.
 “They are playing at a really high level and running to the ball.
-Even other teams get a play here and there, somebody runs them down and makes them drive the length of the field.”
+Even when other teams get a play here and there, somebody runs them down and makes them drive the length of the field.”

-On the other side of the ball, Memorial’s offense is overwhelming at 511 yards per game.
+On the other side of the ball, Memorial’s offense is overwhelming the competition at 511 yards per game.
 No one else in the district has reached the 400 mark.

 The offense starts with quarterback Jah’mar Sanders, who leads the league in passing and rushing with nearly 2,000 yards of total offense in the first five games.
 Sanders also accounts for 20 touchdowns.

-“It is good to move the ball and scoring points,” Morgan said.
+“It is good to move the ball and score points,” Morgan said.
 “More than anything, we are able to run the ball.
 That helps the defense.
 We can get ahead in the second half and really shorten the game up.
 More importantly, we are doing things right.
 It is more important to not lose the game than win the game.
 We don’t have a lot of pre-snap penalties and personal fouls.
 We don’t give up a lot of big plays on special teams.
 If you don’t do those things, you can win a lot of games.”

 Morgan said Ball uses multiple formations on offense to give teams different looks.